kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

         return data_loader
 ```

-Here, `get_dataset` returns a `Dataset` for the specified type (e.g., "train", "val", "open", or "test") and client ID.
+Here, `get_dataset` returns a `Dataset` for the specified type (e.g., "train", "open", or "test") and client ID.
 Meanwhile, `get_dataloader` wraps that dataset in a `DataLoader`.
 This design is flexible enough even for methods like DS-FL, which rely on an open dataset.
 If you don’t need one of these methods, you can simply implement it with `pass`.

-You can view the complete source code [here](https://github.com/kitsuyaazuma/BlazeFL/tree/main/examples/step-by-step-dsfl/dataset).
+You can view the complete source code [here](https://github.com/kitsuyaazuma/blazefl/tree/main/examples/step-by-step-dsfl/dataset).

 ## Implementing a ModelSelector